 Gas mileage on RVs are notoriously low, much lower than gas mileage for many cars and trucks.
 We’re talking around 6-10 miles to the gallon for some RV models.
 That’s pretty low.

-Gasoline will be scarce during a crisis or SHTF event.
+Gasoline will be scarce during a crisis.
 It doesn’t do any good to have a great bug out location and a rock-solid bug out vehicle if you can’t find enough gasoline to get you where you need to go, right?

 Some RVs can be modified with an additional or expanded fuel tank, something you may want to invest in so that you can more confidently bug out in an RV.

 RV’s, like any BOV, have special advantages.
 The RV’s is that is very much a mobile nexus of sorts for your survival efforts.